peanudge/codepush-deployment-getting-action/README.md

-# CodePush Deploment getting Action
+# CodePush deployment getting action

 This action get latest **code push deployment informations**

-The reason why make this action not using directly CLI is that deployment result(JSON) by Code Push CLI is array.
+The reason why make this action instead of using directly CLI is that deployment result(JSON text) by Code Push CLI is array.

-It`s very hard to filter deployment from deployment JSON array using only git action expressions.
+It`s sticky and cumbersome to filter specific element from JSON array using only git action expressions in workflow.

 Support informations is